khromov/ai-digest/README.md

 ## Features

-- Aggregates all files in the current directory and subdirectories
+- Aggregates all files in the specified directory and subdirectories
 - Ignores common build artifacts and configuration files
 - Outputs a single Markdown file containing the whole codebase.